rehierl/abstract-properties/11-x-setup-of-sets/11-2-hierarchy-of-scopes/1-2-setup-index-based.md

 then be equal to its child set.
 As a consequence, the resulting node tree would end up having no node for that parent set.

-Note that the index-based encoding of a total setup will thus be identical to its normalized version with the only difference that the setup is not required to be provided as an ordered sequence.

 <!-- ======================================================================= -->
 ## parent sets with no CE

-Since a parent set that has more than one child set must contain all the CEs of each descendant set in its inner set, the inner set of such a parent set is itself a unique set.
-Because of that, each CE of such a parent set can be removed.
+Since a parent set that has more than one child set must contain all the CEs of each descendant set in its inner set, the inner set of such a parent set is itself a unique subset.
+Because of that, any CE of such a parent set can be removed.

 <!-- ======================================================================= -->
 ## decoding